campop/online-atlas/README.md

-# Atlas of Victorian Fertility
+# Atlas of Victorian and Edwardian Population

 This is a PHP application which implements an online atlas of data from CAMPOP.